Richard L. Gelb – Short Biography

 Blessed with love for his family and compassion for other people, Richard Gelb stood out from other business leaders as being one with a big heart.

-When his family’s company was bought by Bristol-Myers, he exemplified his skills in being an effective business leader by growing it to become a multi-billion-dollar pharmaceutical and health products company.
+When his family’s company was bought by Bristol-Myers, he exemplified his skills by growing it to become a multi-billion-dollar pharmaceutical and health products company.

 He further made his mark in the health industry when Bristol-Myers, under his leadership, introduced cancer drugs to fight the killer disease.